Click on the rooms in the map below to open a room’s gallery. Then, click on a thumbnail to view the full-size image.

 When we bought the house, we inherited a nice, large foyer closet.
 The only thing was that the door to the closet was tiny.
 So, we took the door out, widened the doorway and then had a pro come out and frame in the new double doors.
 We also removed the chair railing and painted over the sand-textured walls with eight coats of paint. we recently spruced up the space with a new light fixture.
 The next step is punching things up with some personality, finding a foyer table, rug and wall art.

 Like most of the rest of the house, this room is in a state of flux.
-Though, it’s come a long way since we got the keys.
-We ripped out the old carpeting, replaced it with new hardwood floors, painted the walls and the molding.
-In the near future, we have plans to give this room a warm, modern rustic vibe – complete with a focal plank wall.
+It’s come a long way since we got the keys, though.
+We ripped out the old carpeting, replaced it with new hardwood floors, and painted the walls and molding.
+We recently painted over wall color #2 (the pool blue) with a nice, moody gray that we’re head over heals about.
+We’re still pulling together accessories, and we have plans for hanging curtains, switching out dresser hardware, keeping our eye out for a comfy reading chair, etc.

 When we bought the house, this little bathroom was a dark, dingy green with dated fixtures.
 We ripped out the old, extra low vanity and replaced it with a crisp, white one complete with new countertops.
 We also replaced the dated toilet and had much of the plumbing repaired.
 The next step in this space is to add a mirror, wall art and accessories.